shaystrong/who-is-shay/README.md

 # Working with Shay

-This document is not my idea.
-I saw what [Claire Hughes Johnson](https://assets.ctfassets.net/fzn2n1nzq965/6bKUeQ36CwyDoAUKC965tv/599e5b5a42bb970abbdba03c9ae87578/SCAPE_Working-With.pdf) had put together as the COO of Stripe and thought to myself, 'Where has this been all my life?'.
-Just simply brilliant.
-This document is a chance to share with you how I work and how you can best work with me.
+I was inspired to create this document based on what [Claire Hughes Johnson](https://assets.ctfassets.net/fzn2n1nzq965/6bKUeQ36CwyDoAUKC965tv/599e5b5a42bb970abbdba03c9ae87578/SCAPE_Working-With.pdf) had put together as the COO of Stripe.
+The purpose of this document is to share with you how I work and how you can best work with me.
 I look forward to having you as part of my team.

 ## Management Style

 * I value transparency.
-I will be as direct as I can with you.
-I am a straightforward leader and do not have time for games.
-For my leadership team, please carry this forward, as I expect you to embrace this as well.
+I will be as direct as I can, although I will admit that I am a massive introvert and have to constantly be diligent in practicing direct feedback.
+I am a straightforward, authentic leader.
+I expect my leads to also be transparent and direct.
-* I am an introvert who likes to think through problems before passing judgement or making decisions.
-Bring information and data to our discussions to help me assist you in complex decision making.
+* As a scientist, I like facts and data.
+I dislike games or the manipulation of details.
+* I like to think through things before speaking.
+* <i>Data or death.</i> Just kidding.
+But data is imperative for me to make decisions for the team or to help you with a problem or project.
+When you present ideas or information to me, be data-driven and quantitative if possible.
+Avoid qualitative assessements, especially when talking about engineering projects.
 * Collaboration and alignment is important.
 I do not try to make important decisions that impact our team in a black box.
 I will ask for your ideas and feedback.
 I may have an idea about an approach, but I will lean on my leadership team to bring points, facts, and data to our discussions to help inform the decision we make.
 If you do not bring ideas or feedback, I will make a decision with what data I have.
 * I get excited about creative change especially if it will bring new opportunity, efficiency, or ideas.
 I moved my family sight-unseen to Finland from the US, for example.
 I will try to control myself when possible.
 Actions I take will always be intentional and I will think through the outcome.
 * I will not be able to persist our culture alone.
 I have hired you as a leader to help me with this.
 Please proactively lean into transparent, intentional, data-driven, and inclusive dialogue with your teams.